AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 large.
 In those instances, you should use the flux limited diffusion module in Castro to evolve a radiation field.
-However, if your interest is only on the diffusion in the interior, you can use the parameter to specify a density, below which, diffusion is not modeled.
+However, if your interest is only on the diffusion in the interior, you can use the castro.diffuse_cutoff_density parameter to specify a density, below which, diffusion is not modeled.
 This is implemented in the code by zeroing out the conductivity and skipping the estimation of the timestep limit in these zones.